 - 1,000 of the most vulnerable chronically homeless persons housed in PSH;

 - A system of prioritizing chronically homeless persons for PSH in place; and

 - Increased capacity of developers and providers to provide PSH effectively.

-The assessment is based on: information collected from 460 local stakeholders through a web-based survey; interviews with 50 people representing 43 public and private non-grantee organizations; interviews with 30 people from the Foundation’s 2011 grantees; 4 focus groups with formerly homeless PSH residents; analysis of data from Hilton Foundation grantees – especially Home For Good, the Corporation for Supportive Housing, and Community Solutions; analysis of Los Angeles Homeless Services Authority (LAHSA) point-in-time count estimates; and independent documentation of other local actions and events.
-Data were reviewed and cleaned by the evaluation team, and validated against other sources when available.
+The 2012 Report, delivered in October 2012, provided the evaluation team‘s report on the first 18 months of the Initiative.
+This second report in the series, the 2013 Report, covers actions undertaken and results accomplished from January 2011 through August 2013.
+Results in this 2013 Report are compared against baselines established in the 2012 Report where possible.
+The 2013 assessment is based on: information collected through a web-based survey; interviews with representatives of public and private organizations, including the Foundation‘s 2013 grantees; focus groups with formerly homeless PSH residents; analysis of data from Hilton Foundation grantees – especially Home For Good, the Corporation for Supportive Housing, and Community Solutions; analysis of Los Angeles Homeless Services Authority (LAHSA) point-in-time count estimates; and independent documentation of other local actions and events.